 Then we make this luscious salad with it.
 I often steam the corn after shucking off the outer layers.
 I used to do in pot covered with boiling water and salt.
 Now I use InstantPot.
 Corn on the cob steams quickly and retains it’s moisture.

-Essentially ‘Elote’ is grilled corn on the cob that’s dressed up with various ingredients.
+Essentially ‘Elote’ is grilled corn on the cob that’s dressed up with various toppings.
 I’ve always replicated the recipe at home.
-However I don’t enjoy eating corn off the cob much especially when you are sitting down and eating at the table.
-So I scrap the kernels off the cob and then make it into a simple salad and served in a less messy way.
+However, I don’t enjoy eating corn off the cob much especially when you are sitting down and eating at the table.
+So, I scrap the kernels off the cob and then make it into a simple salad.
+That helps to serve it in a less messy way.

 You will love this Summer Corn Salad Recipe because it is